PunVas/RAG_sys/README.md

-# LLM RAG Function Executor with Session Management
+# LLM RAG Function Executor API

 ## Overview
 This project is a **Function Execution API** powered by **LLMs (Large Language Models)** and **session management**.
 It takes a **prompt**, figures out which function to run, generates the code dynamically, executes it, and returns the output.
 It can also execute **shell commands** and **launch applications**.

+*I have tried my best to make it work on both linux and windows but currently tested only on windows.*

 It supports:
 - **Session Management** (track previous prompts and executions)
 - **Dynamic Function Execution** (run generated code securely)
 - **Executing Shell Commands** (run terminal commands via API)
 - **Opening Applications** (launch apps from a prompt)
+- And many more...

 ---